theGhostJW/ghc-proposals/proposals/0000-rich-errors-proposal.rst

 Implementation Plan
 -------------------

-Well-Typed LLP will implement this proposal, with financial support from Richard Eisenberg.
+Well-Typed LLP will implement this proposal with financial support from Richard Eisenberg.